/ tool-comparisons / NestJS vs AdonisJS for Solo Developers

 What makes AdonisJS special for solo developers is Lucid ORM.
 It's an Active Record implementation with migrations, seeds, factories, and query builder.
 The relationship system is clean.
 Model hooks handle things like password hashing automatically.
 If you're building a data-heavy application, Lucid eliminates hours of database boilerplate.

-AdonisJS v6 went TypeScript-first and the experience is polished.
+AdonisJS went fully TypeScript-first and the experience is polished.
 The validator uses a vine-based schema system that's both expressive and type-safe.
 The auth system supports sessions, API tokens, and social authentication out of the box.
 The framework genuinely feels like it was built for developers who want to ship products, not configure tools.

 Key Differences